yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 6. Fields containing line breaks (CR, LF or CRLF), double quotes, or commas MUST be enclosed in double-quotes.
-The same applies for the first field of a record that starts with a hash.
+The same applies for the first field of a record that starts with a hash to avoid the field from being parsed as a comment.
 For example:

    "aaa","b CRLF<br/>
    bb","ccc"CRLF<br/>
    zzz,yyy,xxxCRLF<br/>
    "#aaa",#bbb,cccCRLF

-7. If double-quotes are used to enclose fields, then a double-quote appearing inside a field MUST be escaped by preceding it with another double quote.
+7. A double-quote appearing inside a field MUST be escaped by preceding it with another double quote.
 For example:

    "aaa","b""bb","ccc"CRLF